Heart valve disease

 Medications

 Some people with heart valve disease need medicines to treat their symptoms.
-Blood thinners may be given to help prevent blood clots.
+Blood thinners may be given to prevent blood clots.

 Surgery or other procedures